 Trees and integral parts of agricultural landscapes, with 46% of agricultural land having at least 10% tree cover.
 Trees provide important provisioning and regulating ecosystem services that help strengthen the resilience of rural livelihoods.

 Existing data gaps limit our knowledge under what conditions forests contribute to development goals and help reduce poverty.
-More research on forest and poverty linkages that address land ights and disaggregated poverty data will help close these gaps.
+More research on forest and poverty linkages that address land rights and disaggregated poverty data will help close these gaps.

 SDG 1 Sources